Native Realm by Czeslaw Milosz - ISBN: 9780141392288

 Summary

-The memoir of Nobel laureate Czesław Miłosz, one of the twentieth century’s greatest poets.
+The memoir of the Nobel laureate, and one of the twentieth century’s greatest poets

-After the Second World War, Miłosz was exiled for many years from his home country of Poland.
+After The Second World War, Czeslaw Milosz was exiled for many years from his home country of Poland.
 In Native Realm, he evokes that homeland and his years away from it; how it nurtured him and how its divisions and destruction shaped a generation.
+Exploring such diverse memories as a Soviet officer drinking tea with his little finger sticking out, or two Chinese girls passing, laughing, by a New York…

 Book Details